angryhtml/ts-taskmanager/README.md

 # TypeScript Task Manager

-A small TypeScript project that implements a generic task manager using interfaces, classes, and generics.
+A modern task management application built with TypeScript, React, and Tailwind CSS.
+Features a generic task manager using TypeScript generics, interfaces, and classes with a responsive UI.

 ## Features